--

-How do the goals of your

-Strategic Plan overlap with

-Name of Plan Lead Organization the goals of each plan?

-Continuum of Care OC Partnership, 2-1-1 Orange For the past several years,

-County and the OC Community leadership and coordination of

-Services.
-Orange County's Continuum of

-Care planning process has

-been the shared responsibility

-of OC Partnership, 2-1-1 Orange

-County and the OC Community

-Services.
-These organizations

-use housing and demographic

-data obtained through HMIS

-and Homeless Counts to

-determine needs and to

-pinpoint gaps in housing and

-services.
-This in turn helps to

-pool and coordinate resources

-with the County and cities to

-develop coordinated homeless

-access and assessment

-centers.
-Huntington Beach

-participates in building the

-regional continuum of care to

-address the homeless and

-persons at-risk of

-homelessness.

-Huntington Beach 2013-2021 City of Huntington Beach Key housing policies and

-Housing Element Planning Division programs from the Housing

-Element have been reflected

-within the Consolidated Plan.
+How do the goals of your Strategic Plan overlap with Name of Plan Lead Organization the goals of each plan?
+Continuum of Care OC Partnership, 2-1-1 Orange County and the OC Community Services.
+For the past several years, leadership and coordination of Orange County's Continuum of Care planning process has been the shared responsibility of OC Partnership, 2-1-1 Orange County and the OC Community Services.
+These organizations use housing and demographic data obtained through HMIS and Homeless Counts to determine needs and to pinpoint gaps in housing and services.
+This in turn helps to pool and coordinate resources with the County and cities to develop coordinated homeless access and assessment centers.
+Huntington Beach participates in building the regional continuum of care to address the homeless and persons at-risk of homelessness.
+Huntington Beach 2013-2021 City of Huntington Beach Key housing policies and Housing Element Planning Division programs from the Housing Element have been reflected within the Consolidated Plan.
+Huntington Beach 2021-2029 Housing Element City of Huntington Beach Planning Division Key housing policies and programs from the Housing Element have been reflected within the Consolidated Plan.